Tuesday, November 4, 2025

 Protesting raccoons

-AI-generated graphic created by C. Aras
+AI-generated, created by C. Aras

 We have been feeding raccoons for more than a decade—and, unfortunately, they won't let us stop.
 It's become a huge chore and ruinously expensive, but we're stuck because they simply will not leave.
 What began with a single blind female soon expanded into several dozen every year, usually four mothers with multiple offspring.
 And a few extra beggars who show up later in the season, probably kits we've fed in the past.